BEDFORD-NORTH CAMBRIDGE, MASSACHUSETTS

 are also shops and restaurants.
 The Visitor

 has restrooms.
-You can also access
+You can also access the Battle

 Road Trail from here by following Mass Ave west.

-From Lexington the trail has a few road crossings as it either travel over or under most roads.
+Continuing southeast the trail has a few road crossings as it either travels over or under most roads.
 A few parks along the way.
-You'll pass by a Bike Station and the Arlington Visitor Center as you come to Mystic St at 8.6 miles.
+You'll pass by a BIKE STATION and the Arlington Visitor Center as you come to Mystic St at 8.6 miles.
 Look up at the overhead blue Minuteman Bikeway sign and it will show you how to navigate through town to continue along the trail.
 Head right out to Mass Ave.
 Shops and restaurants located here.

 Note; Across Mystic St is Whitmore Park where you'll find some old RR tracks preserved along with the CYRUS DALLIN MUSEUM .

 Cross Mass Ave and head left along a BIKE LANE for 1 block, then turn right on Swan Pl and you'll pick up the trail again under another blue Minuteman Bikeway sign.
 Travel past Spy Pond on your right where you'll find picnic tables, a path and playground.
 The trail then travels between the Thorndike Field parking lot on your right and Magnolia Park to your left.
 Continuing along the trail you'll pass by the entrance for the Alewife Brook Greenway on your left at 9.9 miles before traveling underneath Route 2.
 Look right across Alewife Station Access Rd to spot where the Alewife Brook Greenway heads west.
 Come to the Alewife T- Station "Hub" in Cambridge after 10.1 miles.
 Spot the massive granite monoliths with the fish carvings

 In Cambridge at Alewife T- Station, a stop on the commuter rail line into Boston is a "Hub" for 5 Trails (plus interconnecting Trails).